Fees and funding

 The Access to Learning Fund is provided by the Higher Education Funding Council for England (HEFCE) and administered by Student Finance and Welfare.
 It has been set up to contribute towards the cost of university study and living for students classified as being of Home (UK) status.
 Once you’ve applied for and received all other funding you’re entitled to, you can apply.
 Applications are assessed on income and expenditure, so supporting evidence will need to be submitted with your application.
 EU and International students cannot apply.

 The Disabled Students' Allowance

-This is aimed at students who have extra costs due to disabilities.
-This allowance is means-tested and may include extra money for specialist equipment, non-medical helpers and extra travel costs.
-Visit our Disabled Students' Allowance pages for details of how to apply.
+Aimed at students who have extra costs due to disabilities, this allowance is means-tested and may include extra money for specialist equipment, non-medical helpers and extra travel costs.
+Visit the Disabled Students' Allowance pages for details of how to apply.

-As a part-time student, you may be eligible for certain Government-funded benefits and grants to ease the cost of higher education.
-Students on a low income may qualify for two non-repayable grants, a course grant and or a fee grant.
+Part-time students may be eligible for certain Government-funded benefits and grants to ease the cost of higher education.
+Students on a low income may qualify for two non-repayable grants, a course grant and/or a fee grant.

 Other benefits available: